-For the year ended December 31, 2021 with comparative information for 2020 c) Provisions
+For the year ended December 31, 2022 with comparative information for 2021 c) Provisions

-Provisions are recognized when the Trust has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
+Provisions are recognized when the Trust has a present obligation (legal or constructive) as a result of a past event, an outflow of resources embodying economic benefits will probably be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 Provisions are not recognized for future operating losses.